3 Huge P2P Lending Mistakes You’re Making Now

 3. Lenders losing money from the simplest mistake

-Without a doubt, the piece of advice that the 4thWay writing team and experts give you the most by a long margin is to lend across lots of P2P lending sites – typically 6-12, we suggest.
+Without a doubt, the piece of advice that the 4thWay writing team and experts give you the most by a long margin is to lend across lots of P2P lending sites.
+Analysis of risk-reward suggests typically at least six lending accounts.

 Yet, we are staggered at how few 4thWay users we speak to actually do that.
 2-3 P2P lending sites is the norm, and over 80% of our users lend in less than six – and that deeply concerns the entire team here.